1. Start saving for a down payment early

 5. Hire the right buyer’s agent

-You’ll be working closely with your real estate agent, so it’s essential that you find someone you get along with well.
+You’ll be working closely with your real estate agent, so it’s essential that you find someone you get along with.
 The right buyer’s agent should be highly skilled, motivated and knowledgeable about the area.

 6. Do your due diligence.